-Instructor: Dr. K. Sedig Email: All communication only via OWL Office hrs: Mondays 1:00 to 2:00pm (by appointment)
+Instructor: Dr. K. Sedig

+Office hrs: Mondays 12:00 to 2:00pm (by appointment)

-TAs: Vladimir Zhurov (vzhurov3@uwo.ca) & Sanyam Jain (sjain284@uwo.ca) Office hrs for TAs: to be determined
+TAs: Ali Sharifi Kia (ashari45@uwo.ca) & Vladimir Zhurov (vzhurov3@uwo.ca)

+Office hrs for TAs: to be determined

 Course Description

 This course provides an overview of several areas in human-computer interaction (HCI).
 Broadly speaking, HCI is an interdisciplinary subject concerned with the design, evaluation, and implementation of interactive systems for human use and with the study of major phenomena surrounding how humans work with technology.
 HCI addresses any interaction with computers by humans, as users or developers, as individuals or as groups.